-Italian scholar Guido Benedetti (Florence, 1979) graduated as a dentist in 2003 and soon he left clinical practice in order to dedicate to humanitarian aid, health cooperation and epidemiology, mainly in sub-Saharan Africa.
-He worked with international agencies and non-governmental organizations while obtaining a PhD in preventive dentistry (2011) and a Master of Public Health (2017).
+Guido Benedetti (Florence, 1979) graduated as a dentist in 2003 and soon he left clinical practice to embrace health cooperation and epidemiology.
+He worked with international organizations, mainly in sub-Saharan Africa, while obtaining a PhD in preventive dentistry (2011) and a Master of Public Health (2017).
 Currently, his research continues in Europe as field epidemiologist.
-System for human disease surveillance and social determinants of health are the primary topics of his scientific studies.
+System for human disease surveillance and social determinants of health are his primary interests.

 Besides investigating on population health, Guido Benedetti carries on a self-taught artistic research on human existence by the means of painting.
-He elaborates on the current condition of humanity by representing existential metaphors such as abysses and weights, falls and oppression.
-Recently, he initiated a speculation on the bi-dimensional representation of human body by way of radiography and tomography.
+He elaborates on existential metaphors such as abysses, falls and oppression.
+Lately, he speculates on the distance between individuals and reality through the lens of landscapes.

 Art is deception.
 We assert we can see a world.